 - Investigation and Examination: Investigate and examine all the matters relating to the safeguards provided for the women under the Constitution and other laws

-- Review, every now and then, the current provisions of the Constitution and other laws distressing the women and prescribe alterations and suggest curative legislative measures meet any break, inadequacies and incapacity in such legislations.
+- Review, every now and then, the current provisions of the Constitution and other laws distressing the women and prescribe alterations and suggest curative legislative measures meet any break, inadequacies, and incapacity in such legislation.

 - Cases of Violation: Take up cases of infringement of the provisions of the Constitution and of other laws relating to the women with the relevant authorities

-- Suo Motu Notice: It looks into complaints, and takes Suo Motto notice of matters relating to – deprivation of women’s rights, Non-implementation of the laws and Non-compliance of the policy decisions guaranteeing the welfare for women society.
+- Suo Moto Notice: It looks into complaints, and takes Suo Motto notice of matters relating to – deprivation of women’s rights, Non-implementation of the laws, and Non-compliance of policy decisions guaranteeing the welfare for women society.

-- Special Studies and Investigation: It conduct for special studies or investigation on the concerning issues or circumstance emerging out of segregation and outrages against ladies and recognize the limitations in order to suggest techniques for their expulsion
+- Special Studies and Investigation: It conducts special studies or investigation on the concerning issues or circumstances emerging out of segregation and outrages against ladies and recognizes the limitations in order to suggest techniques for their expulsion

-- Research: Undertake the promotional and educational research so as to propose ways of ensuring due representation of the women in all fields and identifies the factors responsible for impeding the support services and technologies for decreasing drudgery and professional health hazards and for escalating their efficiency.
+- Research: Undertake the promotional and educational research so as to propose ways of ensuring due representation of women in all fields and identifies the factors responsible for impeding the support services and technologies for reducing drudgery and professional health hazards and for escalating their efficiency.

-- Inspection – investigate or cause to be inspected a jail, remand home women’s establishment or other place of guardianship where ladies are kept as detainees.
+- Inspection: investigate or cause to be inspected a jail, remand home women’s establishment or other places of guardianship where ladies are kept as detainees.